-When my husband and I decided to take a trip to Buenos Aires, Argentina I immediately began planning things to do.
+When my partner and I decided to take a trip to Buenos Aires, Argentina I immediately began planning things to do.
 The typical websites suggested the typical things: Explore Recoleta Cemetery, Stroll Through Jardín Botánico, Dance the Tango.
 I was dutifully taking notes as I noticed a naughty suggestion – “Frolic in a Love Hotel” – hmmm, this was definitely worth looking into.
 I added it to my list with a question mark beside it.

 As I began researching I quickly learned that “Love Hotel’s” are pay-by-the-hour sex hotels and are more commonly known as Telo’s.
 For me, this type of establishment conjures up thoughts of red, blinking neon signs ; women in tight dresses walking the nearby streets and dirty needles strewn about.
 Not a place I’d be too keen on visiting.

 However, in Argentina Telo’s are something quite different.
 The common patron includes young couples looking for a place to be alone.
 People here tend to live with their parents until they marry, going straight from their parents house to their spouses house.
 For most, that means until wedding vows are exchanged there isn’t a great place to be intimate.